 Justin has been involved with Youthlinc since 2008 when he joined the Thailand team as a mentor.
-Since then, he has been on a total of 10 Youthlinc trips, including a multi-time team leader, to Cambodia, Vietnam, Peru, Kenya, and Madagascar.
-He has been instrumental in our business program, developing our animal loan program internationally.
-He has also been highly involved in the development of our international English Camp model and Cultural Conversations program.
+Since then, he has been on a total of 11 Youthlinc trips, including a multi-time team leader, to Cambodia, Vietnam, Peru, Kenya, and Madagascar.
 He has lived abroad for several years, including Australia, South Korea, Egypt, and Vietnam.

 Justin has been instrumental in expanding Youthlinc’s Real Life program.
-He has helped Real Life grow from two sites to eleven in the past two years.
-He has strengthened partnership with Promise South Salt Lake, and forged new partnerships with Catholic Community Services, Asian Association of Utah, Salt Lake City School District, Granite School District, and Department of Workforce Services.
+He has helped Real Life grow from two sites to twelve in the past three years.
+He has strengthened partnership with Promise South Salt Lake, and forged new partnerships with Asian Association of Utah, Salt Lake City School District, Granite School District, and Department of Workforce Services.

 Locally, he has volunteered with refugee and under-served youth and adults and formed a civic engagement club in the Salt Lake City School District.
 Justin was a high school teacher in English, history, and business.
 He taught at the Salt Lake Center for Science Education and at West High School.
 He has an International Business degree from Westminster College, an English degree from the University of Utah, and a Master’s of Teaching degree from Westminster College.